patchzyy/CT-MKWII-WPF/README.md

 - error detection if config.json contains invalid information
 - Disclamer on what Reccomended settings does
 - Possible shortcut on desktop (ask on first time launch)
+- how to get around that stupid (windows protected your pc) popup

 ## Done:
 - Auto-update the program itself (On launch it will ask the user to update)